-Now, in case you may be thinking that God wouldn’t speak to anyone in quite this way, let me assure that He has no problem in using any language whatsoever, if it gets His point across to those whose ears are attuned to His voice.
+Just in case you may be thinking that God wouldn’t speak to anyone in quite this way, let me assure that He has no problem in using any language whatsoever, if it gets His point across to those whose ears are attuned to His voice.
 In fact, what He said to me last week was really nothing more than a modernized version of what He told the prophet Jeremiah over twenty-five hundred years ago, when He said…

 - Teach me how to present and share what I had learned with others; and,

-- Teach me to not fear anyone or anything, other than the Lord.
+- Teach me to not fear anyone or anything other than the Lord.

 Of course, time and space will not allow me to go into detail about all of my experiences, so let’s just suffice it to say that:

-In order to teach me to hear His voice and to trust His Word, the Lord impressed upon me from the very beginning that I was not to make anyone else aware of my needs, or to ask anyone other than Him for help.
-Once I brought my needs to Him, He would present me with some relevant promises from His Word and then challenge me to act upon them.
+To teach me to hear His voice and to trust His Word, the Lord impressed upon me from the very beginning that I was not to make anyone else aware of my needs, or to ask anyone other than Him for help.
+Once I brought my needs to Him, He would present me with some relevant promises from His Word and then dare me to act upon them.
 In response to those challenges, some of the things that I was required to do were…

-Once this foundation was in place, I was able to start building upon it, and to continue adding to it through many more years of additional study.
-Some years later, in order for me to learn to better present the material that I was putting together, the Lord opened up a new position for me at work—one which required me to learn to use the computer.
-As I explained in “My Journey to the Land of Blog,” at this point, I didn’t even know how to turn a computer on and off, but as I began taking the computer courses in Word, Excel, and PowerPoint that were being offered by my employer, it wasn’t long before I was using what I had learned to organize and prepare the materials for my Bible studies.
+Once this foundation was in place, I was able to start building upon it and to continue adding to it through many more years of additional study.
+Then, some years later, to enable me to better my presentation of the material I was putting together, the Lord opened up a new position for me at work—one requiring me to use the computer.
+As I explained in My Journey to the Land of Blog, even though I didn’t know how to turn a computer on and off, I began taking the computer courses being offered by my employer and it wasn’t long before I was using what I had learned to organize and prepare the materials for my Bible studies.

 – Understanding what the Bible is and what it isn’t;